NPException/playdate-app-template/README.md

 ## Questions?

-If you have any questions feel free to contact me:
+If you have any questions feel free to open an issue or contact me on social media:

 * Discord: [.npexception (formerly NPException#2597)](https://discordapp.com/users/107443773834797056)
 * Twitter: [@NPException](https://twitter.com/NPException)